haskus/haskus-manual/source/system/programming.rst

 ==============================================================================
-System programming guide
+Programming systems
 ==============================================================================

 In this guide we describe the high-level interfaces provided by the ``haskus-system`` to control and use the computer through the Linux kernel.

-We assume that you know how to build systems (cf :ref:`Building guide <system_building_guide>`).
+We assume that you know :ref:`how to build systems <system_building_guide>`.

 .. toctree::
    :maxdepth: 1

-   programming/hello_world
+   :numbered:

-   programming/using/sys_monad
+   programming/basics
-   programming/using/devices
+   programming/devices
    programming/graphics/tutorial